-PTA does offer the opportunity to purchase chicken strips, pizza, bagels and pasta.
+PTA does offer the opportunity to purchase special lunches each week.
+Choices include, but are not limited to, pizza, bagels, pasta and chicken strips.
 Please check your child's book bag for notices.
 Parent volunteers must sign up with the PTA to assist with special lunches.